 Various Root Causes of Buildup on Paper Machine Dryer Cans

-In part 1 of this topic, we discussed the various root cause of buildup on paper machine dryer cans that lead to increased steam usage, poor temperature and moisture profiles, more sheet breaks, and other process issues.
+In part 1 of this topic, we discussed the various root causes of buildup on paper machine dryer cans that lead to increased steam usage, poor temperature and moisture profiles, more sheet breaks, and other process issues.

 In the quest to reduce buildup on roller surfaces, some paper mills include adding detakifying agents such as talc in the processing solution to help reduce the stickiness of the fibers, gums, and glues in the pulp.
 Other operators utilize retention aids which attempt to keep tacky materials incorporated into the sheet such that they don’t precipitate out onto the process equipment.
 While these chemical solutions can often slow down the rates of buildup, they are also often costly to implement and maintain and can lead to other processing issues further downstream.
 Fluoron has worked to solve this problem by offering a number of advanced solutions that prevent buildup and prevent corrosion and damage to dryer cylinders and other rollers.